databricks/spark-xml/README.md

 - This package supports to process format-free XML files in a distributed way, unlike JSON datasource in Spark restricts in-line JSON format.

-- Compatible with Spark 2.4.x and 3.x, with Scala 2.12.
-Scala 2.11 support with Spark 2.4.x is deprecated.
+- Compatible with Spark 3.0 and later with Scala 2.12, and also Spark 3.2 and later with Scala 2.12 or 2.13.
+Scala 2.11 and Spark 2 support ended with version 0.13.0.

 ## Linking